masai-oss/Masai_Refresh/README.md

 # Masai Refresh

-> A MERN based Quiz product where user can test there knowledge by taking quiz based on the topic of their choice.
+> A MERN based Quiz product where user can test their knowledge by taking quiz based on the topic of their choice.
 A comprehensive report is presented at the end of each quiz.

 ## Built With